Blog / Moving Tips / Housing Mortgage Rates for 2025: Forecast and Predictions

 Current Mortgage Rates and Housing Market Overview

 House mortgage rates continue to remain in the 6 to 7 percent range.
-They’ve ranged anywhere from approximately 6.50 percent to 7.25 percent in 2024, according to Freddie Mac.
+They’ve ranged anywhere from approximately 6.50 percent to 7.05 percent in 2025, according to Freddie Mac.
+August 2025 has been quite good for mortgage rates as they’ve fallen to the lowest levels in nearly 11 months, according to Bankrate.

 When the coronavirus pandemic happened, the U.S. Federal Reserve slashed interest rates to as low as 2 to 3 percent.
 Since 2022, housing mortgage rates have steadily climbed upward.

 One reason they’re high is because of inflation.
-The inflation rate increased about 3 percent in 2024, which is higher than the Federal Reserve’s target inflation rate of 2 percent.
+The inflation rate increased about 2.7 percent in June 2025 and could reach 3.0 percent by the end of 2025, which is higher than the Federal Reserve’s target inflation rate of 2 percent.
 Because of this, the Federal Reserve has held steady with interest rates.

 Predictions for Housing Mortgage Rates

-While current mortgage rates are high for potential home buyers, buyers might see some relief later in 2024 and in 2025.
+While current mortgage rates are still high for potential home buyers, buyers might see some relief later in 2025 and in 2026.

 If you’re interested in getting a lower rate, so you can have a lower monthly payment, you might want to consider waiting based on these expert predictions.